 How Do You Evaluate Disability Insurance?

-If you are considering purchasing a disability insurance policy or have recently purchased a policy, we will help you understand the coverage afforded by the policy.
+If you are considering purchasing a disability insurance policy or have recently purchased one, we will help you understand the coverage afforded by the policy.
 As part of our analysis, we will explain what everything means to you in your situation.
 We will help you understand what you are entitled to and whether there are deficiencies in your coverage that could be problematic in the future.

 Aspects of Your Policy We Will Review